okteto/docs/README.md

 If the release comes with a new or a removed Kubernetes version, update `kubernetesMinVersion` and `kubernetesMaxVersion` accordingly.

+Finally, update the value of `syncthingVersion` with the version specified [here](https://github.com/okteto/okteto/blob/master/Dockerfile#L3).

 ### Create a new version
 To create a new version, run the following commands: